KimSchm/github-models-bash/README.md

   ./github_llm.sh --rate openai/gpt-4o <token>
   ```

+## TO-DO

+- Add file support other than raw text
+- Add file type detection
+- Add checks for if the user has all reqs installed

 ## Contributing Guidelines

 We welcome contributions to this project.
 Please follow these guidelines when contributing: